mrmachine/plex-cloud-suite/README.md

   * `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` -- All services except Plex Media Server (which implements its own authentication) will be protected by basic auth using these credentials.

+  * `DOMAIN` and `EMAIL` -- The domain on which the individual app subdomains are configured, and an email address where certificate expiration notices should be sent.

   * `ENCFS_PASSWORD` -- Your media library will be encrypted on Amazon Cloud Drive using this password.
 You will never need to type it interactively, so make it strong.
 For example, 50+ random characters including uppercase, lowercase, numbers and symbols.

   * `PLEX_USERNAME` and `PLEX_PASSWORD` -- These are used to obtain an authentication token (which you can provide as `PLEX_TOKEN` instead, if already known) which links this Plex Media Server to your Plex account.

-  * `DOMAINS` -- DNS must be configured to ensure the server is reachable at these domains.

-  * `EMAIL` -- SSL certificate expiration notices will be sent to this email address.

 # Secure access over HTTPS

 All services can only be accessed remotely over HTTPS.

-SSL certificates will be created and renewed automatically for the domains listed in the `DOMAINS` environment variable, as long as the `letsencrypt` service is reachable at those domains.
+SSL certificates will be created and renewed automatically for app subdomains under the domain given in the `DOMAIN` environment variable.

 # EncFS storage on Amazon Cloud Drive